cortex-lab/phy/docs/api.md

 ### phy.cluster.HistogramView

 This view displays a histogram for every selected cluster, along with a possible plot and some text.
-To be overriden.
+To be overridden.

 **Constructor**